ant-media/ant-media-documentation/docs/guides/publish-live-stream/srt/wirecast.md

 ## Starting the SRT Stream

-Now that, everything is set, let's procced to push the SRT stream.
+Now that, everything is set, let's proceed to push the SRT stream.

 - Click on the **right arrow icon** to select the source of the video and it will be reflected in the Live Broadcast Area.